Accessibility

 Content on this website is presented in many formats.
 These formats are generally accessible to users using screen reading software.
 Some files on the website may be posted as Adobe Acrobat Portable Document Format (PDF) files.
 Adobe provides their Acrobat Reader software as a free download.

-We strive to validate all weaabsite pages using the following online validation services: W3C Markup Validation Service (Valid XHTML 1.0 Strict), WAVE Accessibility Validator (No Accessibility Errors).
+We strive to validate all website pages using the following online validation services: W3C Markup Validation Service (Valid XHTML 1.0 Strict), WAVE Accessibility Validator (No Accessibility Errors).

 If you have questions about our web accessibility statement or find any pages on our website that do not validate or that pose any other accessibility barriers, please contact us at support@ocali.org.